CoryLR/codewithcory/docs/tutorials/170-relational-database-sql/index.md

 ## 2) SQL

-SQL (Structured Query Language) is a language specifically used to communicate with relational databases.
+SQL (Structured Query Language) is specifically used to communicate with relational databases.
 You can use it to do all of the following and more:

 * Create database tables
 * Create, update, and delete table rows